-(n) Recent Accounting Pronouncements
+(m) Recent Accounting Pronouncements

-In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
+In February 2016, the FASB issued Accounting Standards Update (ASU) 2016-02, Leases (Topic 842).
 This ASU is a comprehensive new leases standard that amends various aspects of existing guidance for leases and requires additional disclosures about leasing arrangements.
-It will require companies to recognize lease assets and lease liabilities by lessees for those leases classified as operating leases under previous U.S. GAAP.
-The ASU is effective for annual periods beginning after December 15, 2020; earlier adoption is permitted.
-In the combined financial statements in which the ASU is first applied, leases shall be measured and recognized at the beginning of the earliest comparative period presented with an adjustment to net assets.
+It will require lessees to recognize lease assets and lease liabilities for those leases classified as operating leases under previous U.S. GAAP.
+Topic 842 retains a distinction between finance leases and operating leases.
+The classification criteria for distinguishing between finance leases and operating leases are substantially similar to the classification criteria for distinguishing between capital leases and operating leases in the previous lease guidance.
+The ASU is effective for annual periods beginning after December 15, 2021; earlier adoption is permitted.
 The Foundation is currently evaluating the potential impact of the adoption of the guidance on the combined financial statement and financial statement disclosures.